jazbelrose/v1.2-mylg/backend/create-gallery/README.md

   pip install --target=python -r requirements.txt

 Packaging & deploy
-- Use `./scripts/deploy.ps1` to create `.serverless/createGalleryFunction.zip` locally.
+- Use the helper scripts in `./scripts/` to build and produce `.serverless/createGalleryFunction.zip` locally.
 Then either use the AWS CLI or the Serverless Framework to update the function or deploy the stack.

 Notes
 - Do NOT commit compiled .so files into the repo.
 Use `.gitignore` to avoid tracking build artifacts.